stakater/mto-docs/content/kubernetes-resources/tenant/how-to-guides/create-tenant.md

 ```

 !!! note
     This basic tenant configuration does not specify `storageClasses`, `ingressClasses`, or `podPriorityClasses`.
-Due to the deny-by-default security model, tenants will not have access to these cluster resources until explicitly configured.
-See the [Tenant Overview](../tenant-overview.md) for details on enabling these features.
+These features are disabled by default, leaving RBAC configuration for these cluster resources to the platform administrator.
+To enable operator-managed access to these resources, see the [Tenant Overview](../tenant-overview.md) for configuration options.

 In this configuration, Bill specifies <anna@aurora.org> as the owner, giving her full administrative rights over the tenant.
 The editor role is assigned to <john@aurora.org> and the group alpha, providing them with editing capabilities within the tenant's scope.